overlord-supreme/checkers/docs/requirements/7-use-cases.md

 * **Precondition**: The other player has left or disconnected from the game, or the other player has no remaining pieces, or the other player has no valid moves.
 * **Action**: The player wins the game.
-* **Postcondition**: The player will automatically return to the title screen after 30 seconds, or after they click on the "Exit" button, whichever comes first.
+* **Postcondition**: Both players will automatically return to the lobby, or just the winning player if the other player has disconnected.

 6.1.10 Turning a Man Piece into a King Piece
 * **Precondition**: A player's Man piece has moved to the opponent's closest row relative to